 It is my pleasure and honor to serve as Principal of Althoff Catholic High School.

-This is the start of my fifteenth year in education.
+This is the start of my sixteenth year in education.
 My career began at O’Fallon Township High School District as a mathematics teacher.
 I then had the opportunity to serve as the Principal of Chester High School and Assistant Principal of Curriculum and Instruction at Quincy Senior High School.

 My husband Chris and I have been married for fifteen years and have three kids.
 Our family loves to go outside to camp, swim, and waterski.